jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

 Participants which could be invited to an envelope
 ===================================================

-We're able to invite to an envelope such as customers of the Centredo and non-registered users.
+We're able to invite to an envelope such as customers of the platform and non-registered users.
 The one difference is flow of the envelope invitation acceptence.

 * If you leave the email address at the input at the processing flow, participant will be invited by email
 * If you select the mailbox from the drop-down list at the processing flow, participant will get envelope as usual